cretz/temporal-workflowcheck-java/README.md

   member accesses
 * Checks all method calls to see if they are invalid by:
   * Finding the most-specific configured descriptor pattern, using advanced most-specific logic when encountering ambiguous interface depth.
-If it is configured invalid, mark as such, but if it is configured valid, do not go on to the next step.
+If it is configured invalid, mark as such.
+Regardless of whether invalid or valid, if it was configured at all, do not go to the next step.
   * Resolve the most specific implementation of a method.
 Just because `Foo.bar()` is the method invocation doesn't mean `Foo` declares `bar()`, it may inherited.
 Advanced virtual resolution logic is used to find the first implementation in the hierarchy that it refers to.
 If/when resolved, that method is recursively checked for invalidity via this